SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Porphyria

-At least two ALAS2 gene mutations have been found in people with a form of porphyria known as X-linked dominant erythropoietic protoporphyria.
-Each of these mutations deletes a small amount of genetic material near the end of the ALAS2 gene.
-These changes overactivate erythroid ALA-synthase, which increases the production of ALA within red blood cells.
+The ALAS2 gene variants that cause X-linked dominant erythropoietic protoporphyria cause cells to produce an overactive version of the 5-aminolevulinate synthase enzyme.
+As a result, the production of ALA within red blood cells increases.
 The excess ALA is converted by other enzymes to compounds called porphyrins.
 If these compounds build up in erythroblasts, they can leak out and be transported through the bloodstream to the skin and other tissues.
-High levels of porphyrins in the skin cause the oversensitivity to sunlight that is characteristic of this condition.
+High levels of porphyrins in the skin cause the sensitivity to the sun that is characteristic of this condition.

 More About This Health Condition